name-iffat/ebillingdocs/docs/routes.md

 # Routes

+## Fixed text display
+All fixed text display that is use as style or message alert are store at `lib/generated/l10n.dart` file in the project.
 ## How to know Screen Name
 This also include function on pop and push

 1. Open `lib/routes/route_observer.dart` file in the project.
 2. Breakpoint at
 ```flutter